Stability conditions and related filtrations for $(G,h)$-constellations: Introduction

 Let $G$ be a complex reductive algebraic group, and let $X$ be an affine $G$-scheme of finite type.
 When $G$ is finite, Craw and Ishii \cite{CI04} generalized the notion of $G$-cluster on $X$.
 They defined a \emph{$G$-constellation} on $X$ as a $G$-equivariant coherent $\OO_X$-module $\FF$ with global sections $H^0(\FF)$ isomorphic to the regular representation of $G$ as a $G$-module.
 Then they defined a stability condition on $G$-constellations, namely the \emph{$\theta$-stability}, and they constructed the moduli space of $\theta$-(semi)stable $G$-constellations on $X$ by following ideas of King \cite{Kin:1994}.
 The key ingredient in this construction is the reformulation of the $\theta$-stability condition into a GIT-stability condition.
 Finally, they proved that minimal resolutions of singularities of certain quotients $X/G$ can be obtained as the moduli space of $\theta$-stable $G$-constellations on $X$ for some $\theta$.

 Let us now assume that $G$ is infinite.
-In \cite{BT15}, Becker and the first-named author defined similar concepts and constructed the moduli space of $\theta$-stable $(G,h)$-constellations on $X$, where $h: \Irr G \to \NN_{\geq 0}$ is a function that assignes a non-negative integer to each irreducible $G$-module and replaces the regular representation in this new setting; see \S \ref{def_and_HN} for details.
-This moduli space, say $M_{\theta}(X)$, is a generalization of the invariant Hilbert scheme of Alexeev and Brion \cite{AB05}, and one hopes that minimal resolutions of singularities of certain categorical quotients $X/\!/G$ are isomorphic to $M_{\theta}(X)$ for some $\theta$.
+In \cite{BT15}, Becker and the first-named author defined similar concepts and constructed the moduli space of $\theta$-stable $(G,h)$-constellations on $X$, where $h: \Irr G \to \NN_{\geq 0}$ is a function that assigns a non-negative integer to each irreducible $G$-module and replaces the regular representation in this new setting; see \S \ref{def_and_HN} for details.
+This moduli space, say $M_{\theta}(X)$, is a generalization of the invariant Hilbert scheme of Alexeev and Brion \cite{AB05}.
+Also, by analogy with the case where $G$ is a finite abelian subgroup of $\SL_3(\CC)$ (see \cite[Theorem 1.1]{CI04}), it is expected that any crepant resolution of singularities of the categorical quotient $X/\!/G$ is isomorphic to $M_{\theta}(X)$ for some $\theta$ (when such a resolution exists).

 The methods used in \cite{CI04} to construct $M_{\theta}(X)$ no longer apply when $G$ is infinite since the $\theta$-stability depends now on infinitely many parameters (one for each irreducible $G$-module), and it is not clear whether the $\theta$-stability condition can still be expressed as a GIT-stability condition (which depends only on a finite number of parameters).
 Nevertheless, a GIT-stability condition was defined in \cite[\S 2]{BT15}, depending on a finite subset $D \subset \Irr G$, and it was proved that for $D$ big enough in $\Irr G$, the $\theta$-stability of a $(G,h)$-constellation implies its GIT-stability.
 The possible converse implication and the relations between $\theta$-semistability and GIT-semistability were addressed in \cite[\S 5]{BT15} but these questions remained unanswered at that time.
 In this article, we will see that those two stability conditions are actually different.